gnevessiqueira/gab-man/README.md

 # gab-man
-description like pac man but it is purple
+like pac man but it is purple